 - Share your success with others.
 Sharing success and good practice is helpful to both your organisation and to others that are considering ideas for initiatives or actions.

 - Participating in national or local initiatives to promote inclusion.
 For instance, you could hold events or support initiatives that are part of Black History Month, International Women’s Day, Mental Health Awareness Week, International Day of Persons with Disabilities and/or LGBT (Lesbian, Gay, Bisexual and Trans History Month).

 - Providing information and training to all staff that can support awareness of local initiatives and different communities.

 - Promoting the Equality Pledge logo in organisational literature.

 - Partnering or sponsoring initiatives with local community groups.

 - Implementing ideas to promote a more diverse workforce, for example by undertaking positive action.
-For example, you could participate in the Stonewall Workplace Equality Index or Disability Confident.
+For example, you could participate in Disability Confident.

 - Engaging senior organisational colleagues to promote the Equality Pledge or initiatives.